marcelofern/marcelofern.github.io/assorted/reading_list/index.md

 - Modern C - Jens Gustedt
 - SEI CERT C Coding Standard by Carnegie Mellon University's Confluence.
 - Embedded Systems with ARM Cortex-M Microcontrollers in Assembly Language and C.
-- ~Masterminds of Programming: Conversations with the Creators of Major Programming Languages.~

 ## Security